 Dimension One spas has 21 models across 3 collections.
-It has the features we looked for in the best hot tub brands, including good model variety, smart connectivity and full foam insulation.
+It has the features we looked for in the best hot tubs (opens in new tab), including good model variety, smart connectivity and full foam insulation.

 The Bay collection has three top-of-the-line models: the Amore Bay, Lotus Bay and Serena Bay.
 These are all larger tubs that seat five to seven people and have 60 to 82 jets.
-They feature the best jets, controls and extras that Dimension One has to offer.
-We are particular fans of the Flex Therapy Pillow, which has three adjustable neck and shoulder jets built into an ergonomic headrest, and the Dynamic Massage Sequencer, which gives you more control over your hydrotherapy using pre-programmed massage settings.
+They feature the best jets, controls, and extras that Dimension One has to offer.
+We are particularly fans of the Flex Therapy Pillow, which has three adjustable neck and shoulder jets built into an ergonomic headrest, and the Dynamic Massage Sequencer, which gives you more control over your hydrotherapy using pre-programmed massage settings.

 Though Dimension One does not list have pricing information available without a specific quote, the Reflections line is most likely the manufacturer’s premium line.
 It has a lot of great features, but the luxury features, such as the Dynamic Massage Sequencer, are not available for spas in this line.
 They are compatible with the SpaIQ app, have touchscreen controls and have waterfall and fountain effects available as upgrades.